From flooding in Brazil and Houston to brutal heat in Asia, extreme weather seems nearly everywhere

-In sweltering Brazil, worst-ever flooding killed dozens of people and paralyzed a city of about 4 million people.
-Voters and politicians in the world's largest election in India are fainting in heat that hit as high as 115 degrees (46.3 degrees Celsius).
+In sweltering Brazil, flooding killed dozens of people and paralyzed a city of about 4 million people.
+Voters and politicians in India, amid national elections, are fainting in heat that hit as high as 115 degrees (46.3 degrees Celsius).

 A brutal Asian heat wave has closed schools in the Philippines, killed people in Thailand and set records there and in Indonesia, Malaysia, the Maldives and Myanmar.
 Record temperatures — especially at night when it just won't cool down — have hit many parts of Africa.
 Flooding devastated Houston, and the United States as a whole just had its second highest number of tornadoes for the month of April.